evanconway/pixelmove/README.md

 [Download from GameMaker Marketplace](https://marketplace.gamemaker.io/assets/11781/pixelmove)

 ## The Problem
 Before being drawn to a screen, non-integer values must be rounded.
-Unfortunatley this can create inconsistent behavior in low resolutions.
+Unfortunately this can create inconsistent behavior in low resolutions.
 In the gif below we can see non-integer values displayed using GamerMakers default rounding.
 Notice how the x value rounds to 49 at 49.5, but doesn't become 51 until it's at 50.6.

 ![Inconsistent Example](https://github.com/AceOfHeart5/pixelmove/blob/main/example%20gifs/pixelmove_inconsistent.gif)

 Even if a more consistent rounding function was used, like `floor`, an x value of -0.1 would immediately become -1 while an x value of 0.1 would remain at 0.
-In addition to inconsistent integer changes, non-integer movement on diagonals produces a frustrating starstep effect.
+In addition to inconsistent integer changes, non-integer movement on diagonals produces a frustrating stairstep effect.

 ![Stairstep Example](https://github.com/AceOfHeart5/pixelmove/blob/main/example%20gifs/pixelmove_stairsteps.gif)